top of page

 California's Next Top Big Data Scientist

 Formerly titled 'Big Data Analytics,' this core course is an integral part of our Master of Business Analytics program in San Francisco.
-It is designed to equip you with cutting-edge big data skills, enabling you to excel as a data scientist in this ever-evolving field.
+It is designed to equip students with cutting-edge big data skills, enabling them to excel as a data scientist in this ever-evolving field.
 The course places significant emphasis not only on technical proficiency but also on effective communication of your analytical insights to both your team and upper management.
 Topics covered in the course include Distributed Computing with Apache Spark, Streaming Processing with Kafka, Text Analytics, Social Network Analytics, and Deep Learning.

 Customer Analytics